Raymo111/kahoot-answer-bot/README.md

 + The *bot* part does not work when the questions and/or answers are _randomized_.
 + Use `kbot QUIZID` to read out the answers
 + if the kahoot is not public on _[getkahoot.it](getkahoot.it)_, this program does not work.
++ This has only been tested on MacOS.
 ## Dependencies and Requirements